 “Elegance is not a dispensable luxury” — Edsger Wybe Dijkstra

-embedded GNU/Linux systems, although fully functional on standard
+small and embedded GNU/Linux systems, yet fully functional on standard

 server and desktop installations.

-supervises and automatically restarts them if they fail.
-This can
+Services are supervised and automatically restarted if they fail.

-which in turn was reverse engineered from syscalls of the ground
+Matsuoka, which was reverse engineered from syscalls of the ground